OpenLiberty/liberty-tools-eclipse/docs/user-guide.md

 ### Software requirements

+- **Eclipse IDE:**
+    - Releases: Tested on Eclipse versions 4.25 (2022-09) and 4.26 (2022-12).
-- **Eclipse IDE:** Starting with the Liberty Tools 0.3 early release, Eclipse version 2022-09 is required.
-Tested with Eclipse IDE for Enterprise Java and Web Developers packages.
+    - Packages: Tested with `Eclipse IDE for Enterprise Java and Web Developers` and `Eclipse IDE for Java Developers` packages

+- **Java:**  The Eclipse IDE itself requires Java 17.
+As noted [in this guide](#start-with-configuration) the application runtime, however, can be run with other versions of Java , as long as they are supported by Liberty.

 - [Liberty Tools feature](installation.md).